artix41/blog/blog/_posts/2023-03-28-stabilizer-formalism-3.md

 ## Conclusion

 Let's summarize what we have learned in this post.
 Pauli operators acting on $$n$$ qubits can be expressed as binary vectors with $$2n$$ components: this is the binary symplectic format.
 The symplectic product on such vectors indicates whether two Pauli operators commute or not.
 Writing the generators of a stabilizer code in the binary symplectic format gives a parity-check matrix representing the code, and multiplying this parity-check matrix with an error vector gives the syndrome.
 As a result, logical operators (including stabilizers) are elements of the kernel of the parity-check matrix.
 To perform decoding, an optimal algorithm should choose a correction operator that belongs to the most likely coset of errors fitting the syndrome.
 However, decoders that simply output the most likely error often have acceptable performance in practice.
-Finally, the Tanner graph of a code is the the graph which has the parity-check matrix as its biadjacency matrix.
+Finally, the Tanner graph of a code is the graph which has the parity-check matrix as its biadjacency matrix.

 This is it for the stabilizer trilogy, well done for having read this far!
 You should now be equipped with all the foundations to start delving into the quantum error correction literature and understand the most popular codes and decoders out there!